Éveline Gélinas

-Éveline Gélinas is a French-speaking Canadian actress who grew up in Saint-Boniface, Quebec, near Shawinigan.
+Éveline Gélinas is a Canadian actress who grew up in Saint-Boniface, Quebec, near Shawinigan.

 She was born in 1974 and graduated from Séminaire Sainte-Marie in 1991.
 She was nominated for a Genie Award for Best Supporting Actress for her role in The Necessities of Life (Ce qu'il faut pour vivre).

 She is married to actor Vincent-Guillaume Otis.